hkraemer/PECUZAL_python/docs/index.rst

 Welcome to PECUZAL automatic embedding for Python's documentation!
 ==================================================================

-Here we introduce the PECUZAL automatic embedding method blabla
+We introduce the PECUZAL automatic embedding of time series method for Python.
+It is solely based on the paper [kraemer2020]_ (Open Source), where the functionality is explained in detail.
+Here we give an introduction to its easy usage in three examples.
+Enjoy Embedding!

 .. todo::
    * Insert correct hyperlink to the `pecuzal_embedding`-function in the Julia-Docs
-   * Insert correct Licence at the end of the page
    * Insert correct citation link at the end of the page
    * Insert correct installation guide